KritikaaSinghh/AI-Career-Copilot/README.md

 ## 📄 Resume Ingestion

-Upload a PDF resume and process it into searchable document chunks.
+Upload a PDF resume and process its content for downstream career analysis and retrieval.

 The application: